 As a result, banks and courts have a process so the beneficiaries can access the goods inside:

-1. Identifying somebody who can file a petition with the court (usually a spouse or relative of the deceased).
-Usually the named beneficiary will be able to file a petition with the court to open a safety deposit box of a deceased person.
+Identifying somebody who can file a petition with the court (usually a spouse or relative of the deceased).
+Usually, the named beneficiary will be able to file a petition with the court to open a deceased person’s safety deposit box.

-3. Filing with the court to request permission to open the safety deposit box.
+Filing with the court to request permission to open the safety deposit box.
 You’ll need to fill out paperwork at the Surrogate Court.
-The clerk will need to review your case and you'll need to pay a fee to send the petition to the judge.
-Once signed, you can list the items inside the box to the court for collection.
+The clerk will need to review your case, and you'll need to pay a fee to send the petition to the judge.
+Once signed, you can list the items inside the box for collection at the court.

 This process helps family members access the estate of their deceased spouse or relative.